woofpool/cardano-private-testnet-setup/3-USE_SCRIPTS.md

 # Use scripts to start private testnet and connect db-sync to it

 **Now, we get to the fun part!**  We are ready to create & start a private Cardano testnet.
-This testnet will run three block producer nodes.
+The testnet will run three block producer nodes.
+After starting the testnet and running all protocol updates, we set up a PostgreSQL database for cardano-db-sync.
-Then, we set up a database for cardano-db-sync and connect the db-sync process to one of the cardano nodes, so that it can synchronize to the activity occurring on the testnet and write data to its database.
+Then, we connect the db-sync process to one of the cardano nodes, so that it can synchronize to the activity occurring on our testnet and write data to its database.

 **Tip**: The instructions below require opening several terminal- windows or tabs.
-You might prefer creating a `tmux` session and create several window panes in your session to make it easier to see everything in the same terminal window.
+You might prefer creating a [`tmux`](https://en.wikipedia.org/wiki/Tmux) session and create several window panes in your session to make it easier to see everything in the same terminal window.

 #### Assumptions